mhart/react-workerd-bench/README.md

 # React streaming benchmark on workerd vs node

-A benchmark to compare React (18.3.1) streaming rendering in workerd and Node.js.
+A benchmark to compare React (18.3.1) streaming rendering in workerd and Node.js (running locally).

 Originally taken from the [`react-ssr-bench` benchmark from t3dotgg](https://github.com/t3dotgg/cf-vs-vercel-bench/tree/main/react-ssr-bench/cf-edition), and modified to use streaming rendering instead of React's legacy `renderToString`.